As a teenager, I applied to join the army only to discover I was colour blind.

 The remaining forty colours are "dithered" and depend on the graphics card and browser combination to render them on a screen, which is why the output can vary across devices.

-If you want to be sure that your website will display in the same colour whatever display it is viewed on you should stick to the 216 web safe colours.
+If you want to be sure that your website will display in the same colour on all devices you should stick to the 216 web-safe colours.

 Choosing Colours For Your eCommerce Website